johndck/week11-team-generation-application/READme.md

 ## Credits

 This project was undertaken by John Dick without any collaborators for the purposes of assessment on the EDX bootcamp.
+The project used the inquirer and jest packages.